spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation/06-edge-host-registration.md

 ## Manual Registration

 In this mode, you must manually register the Edge host in Palette by providing the Edge host's unique identifier.
+Optionally, you can specify a project name to associate the Edge host with a particular project.

 Use the following steps to manually register an Edge host in Palette.

 ## Prerequisites

 - Tenant admin access

+- A tenant registration token is required.
+Refer to the [Create a Registration Token](/clusters/edge/site-deployment/site-installation/create-registration-token) guide for more information.

 - Access to the Edge host's unique identifier.
 You can get the unique identifier or machine ID from the console output as the Edge host powers on.
 The Edge host unique identifier has the default prefix `edge-`.